Stability, NIP, and NSOP; Model Theoretic Properties of Formulas via Topological Properties of Function Spaces: Introduction

 \section{Introduction}

-In \cite{Ros} Rosenthal introduced independence property for families of real-valued functions and used this property for proving a dichotomy in Banach space theory: a Banach space is either `good' (every bounded sequence has a weak-Cauchy subsequence) or `bad' (contains an isomorphic copy of $l^1$).
-After this and another work of Rosenthal \cite{Ros2}, Bourgain, Fremlin and Talagrand \cite{BFT} found some topological and measure theoretical criteria for independence property and proved that the space of functions of the first Baire class on a Polish space is angelic; a topological notation which the terminology was introduced by Fremlin.
-This theorem turn out that a set of continuous functions on a Polish space is either `good' (its closure is precisely the set of limits of its sequences) or `bad' (its closure contains non-measurable functions).
+In \cite{Ros} Rosenthal introduced the independence property for families of real-valued functions and used this property for proving his celebrated $l^1$ theorem: a Banach space is either `good' (every bounded sequence has a weak-Cauchy subsequence) or `bad' (contains an isomorphic copy of $l^1$).
+After this and another work of Rosenthal \cite{Ros2}, Bourgain, Fremlin and Talagrand \cite{BFT} found some topological and measure theoretical criteria for the independence property and proved that the space of functions of the first Baire class on a Polish space is angelic; a topological notion for which the terminology was introduced by Fremlin.
+This theorem asserts that a set of continuous functions on a Polish space is either `good' (its closure is precisely the set of limits of its sequences) or `bad' (its closure contains non-measurable functions).
 In fact these dichotomies correspond to the NIP/IP dichotomy in continuous logic; see Fact~\ref{BFT} below.

-In this paper we propose an generalization of Shelah's dividing lines for classification of first order theories which deals with real-valued formulas instead of 0-1~valued formulas.
+In this paper we propose a generalization of Shelah's dividing lines for classification of first order theories which deals with real-valued formulas instead of 0-1~valued formulas.
 The principal aim of this paper is to study and characterize some model theoretic properties of formulas, such as OP, IP and SOP, in terms of topological and measure theoretical properties of function spaces.
 This study enables us to obtain new results and to reach a better understanding of the known results.